RMUR99/Image-Controller/README.md

    - make sure that you dont forget a semicolon

-2) Default value is not to 0 and it is in the middle of the screen -Make sure that you dont forget to set a value = 0
+2) Default value is not to 0 and it is in the middle of the screen
+    - Make sure that you dont forget to set a value = 0

 3) The spanned text and background colors are not changeing
     - make sure when you write the class name that you dont have any spaces so the CSS can recongize it ( mind the case and spacing please )